 - biological specimens should be given solely to projects, which require blood samples or other information to be collected during pregnancy (gene-environment interaction).

 - a study design must be chosen which best utilizes the biological specimens.

 - the applicants should account for the feasibility of the analyses (requirements for transportation, fractioning and storage of the blood must be taken into account

 - biological material may be used for purposes that do not comply with the NBC overall aim.
 Thus, biological material will not be given to commercial purpose projects, nor for use in analyses where results will not be published.

-- in cases of important terapeutical action only may biological material be handed over to individuals for diagnostic purposes
+- in cases of important therapeutical action only may biological material be handed over to individuals for diagnostic purposes

-The DNBC Steering Committee may revise the present guidelines at any time.
+The DNBC Reference Group may revise the present guidelines at any time.

 Data from the Danish National Birth Cohort are public domain data with some restrictions.
 The cohort is mainly financed by means of Danish national sources.
 It is therefore our hope that epidemiologists from outside the country who wish to use data from the DNBC will do so in collaboration with Danish scientists, preferably by carrying out the data analyses in Denmark.